 A scientist from Bangladesh investigates the rice materials in the paddy field at TARF is distributed across all rice-producing regions in the world, is also a serious problem in rice cultivation.
 The identification of new resistance genes and production of resistant breeding materials are also being done to develop durable protection systems and stable resistant cultivars.
 Yam is one of the most important traditional staple crops in tropical/subtropical regions especially in West Africa.
-TARF is working on the establishment of a genetic transformation system for yam to find candidate genes for useful agronomic traits through the African Food Security Project.
-In arid and semi-arid areas in China and India, salinity damage has been identified as one of the most serious growth constraints on soybean production.
-TARF's role in the Environmental Stress-Tolerant Crops Project is to analyze the function of the salt-tolerance gene, Ncl, which has been isolated from a salt-tolerant soybean. · High-Yielding Biomass Crops Project The objective of this project is to develop new sugarcane varieties that produce high biomass yield under severe unstable environments through intergeneric hybridization between sugarcane and Erianthus.
+TARF is working on the establishment of a genetic transformation system for yam to find candidate genes for useful agronomic traits through the African Food Security Project. · High-Yielding Biomass Crops Project The objective of this project is to develop new sugarcane varieties that produce high biomass yield under severe unstable environments through intergeneric hybridization between sugarcane and Erianthus.
 In order to select good breeding materials, we will develop evaluation techniques for important traits related to biomass production as well as DNA markers for the selection of promising intergeneric hybrids.
 We can also contribute to sugarcane breeding in Japan because Ishigaki Island is a very appropriate location for sugarcane crossing.
 Value-adding Technologies Program • Multiple Use of Regional Resources in Semi-Mountainous Villages Project Fruits are important sources of cash income and nutrients in the semi-mountainous area of Indochina, hence the expansion of fruit production in the villages.
 The objectives of this project are the development and extension of techniques for improved sustainable production and effective utilization of native fruit resources in Laos.
 Preliminary and basic studies on multiplication, low-input farming systems, and variety identification by DNA markers are being conducted.
 [Contribution to Domestic Agriculture] Besides the research projects described above, TARF also contributes to domestic agriculture through the following activities by taking advantage of its location in the subtropics.
 The Genebank Project, National Agriculture and Food Research Organization (NARO) TARF's role as the "tropical and subtropical crop sub-bank" of the Genebank Project, which is centrally coordinated by the Genetic Resources Center, NARO, is to conserve and maintain genetic resources of tropical fruits (approx. 150 accessions), pineapple and its wild relatives (approx. 120 acc.), and sugarcane and its wild relatives (approx. 530 acc.).
 Rapid Generation Advancement for Rice and Wheat Breeding Ten or more years are required to release new rice or wheat varieties that are tolerant to global warming or resistant to pests and diseases.
 To shorten the breeding time, rapid generation advancement is being performed at TARF, taking advantage of its subtropical climate and mild winter.
 Early generation (i.e., F_1 , F_2 or F_3) rice populations, sent from the six breeding stations of NARO, are grown twice or thrice a year in the paddy fields at TARF.
 Wheat populations are grown from November to March and then sent to Hokkaido to grow during the summer so that two generations are advanced per year.
-Rapid generation advancement in TARF contributes to the shortening of the breeding period in rice and wheat. • Development of high quality varieties for the Southwestern Islands, Japan Using the genetic resources at TARF, we have developed several high-quality fruit varieties, namely, the kidney beans 'Naribushi' and 'Haibushi' (heat tolerant), papaya 'Ishigaki Sango' (good taste and heat tolerant), and 'Ishigaki Wonderous' (good taste and large fruit), for the Southwestern Islands (i.e., the subtropical areas in Japan).
+Rapid generation advancement in TARF contributes to the shortening of the breeding period in rice and wheat. • Development of high quality varieties for the Southwestern Islands, Japan Using the genetic resources at TARF, we have developed several high-quality fruit varieties, namely, the kidney beans 'Naribushi' and 'Haibushi' (heat tolerant), and papaya 'Ishigaki Sango' (good taste and heat tolerant) and 'Ishigaki Wondrous' (good taste and large fruit), for the Southwestern Islands (i.e., the subtropical areas in Japan).
 The popular pineapple variety 'Soft Touch' originated from materials crossed at TARF, and were subsequently bred and registered by Okinawa Prefecture.
-At present, we are conducting evaluation and selection of passionfruit varieties with low acidity and heat tolerance.
+Also, we have just registered the passionfruit variety 'Sunny Shine' (low acidity and heat tolerance).